 Nappery History, Family Crest & Coats of Arms

 The story of the name Nappery reaches back through Scottish history to the kingdom of Dalriada.
 The name evolved for a person who worked as a person at a royal court who was in charge of the tablecloths and linen, which were collectively called the napery.
 "In England, in the reign of Henry I, William de Hastings held the manor of Ashele in Norfolk by the service of taking charge of the napery, i.e. tablecloths and linen at the coronation of the English kings.
 The first record of the name in Scotland is c.
-1290 when John Naper obtained from Malcolm, earl of Lennox, a charter of the quarter-land called Kylmethew."
+1290 when John Naper obtained from Malcolm, earl of Lennox, a charter of the quarter-land called Kylmethew.
+This John Naper is included in the inhibition by the bishop of Glasgow directed against Malcolm, earl of Lennoy and his adherents in 1294 and is doubtless the John le Naper of the county of Dunbretan who rendered homage in 1296."

 Early Origins of the Nappery family